1 bedroom apartment located walking distance from

 |Further details indoors|

 Floor in 'cotto fiorentino' and parquet.
 Very quiet.
-Tv, internet wireless, independent heating, hot-water, washing machine, bed linen and blankets, table linen, bath towels, pots and dishes, electric oven, fridge, freezer, iron, iron-board, hair-dryer.
+Tv, free internet wireless, independent heating, hot-water, washing machine, bed linen and blankets, table linen, bath towels, pots and dishes, electric oven, fridge, freezer, iron, iron-board, hair-dryer.

 |Further details outdoors|